 Ensuring systems are secure by design and by operation are critical to earning trust as an enterprise, and to enable positive user and customer experiences by providing secure services as far as human error will allow.
 This approach allows you to tackle the ‘security fatigue’ that I mentioned earlier by automating multiple factors and processes and defining an individual’s access based on their identity credentials, which are centrally defined.
 Manual intervention simply won’t cut it.
 Without automation identifying, investigating, addressing and resolving issues as they occur, the increasing volume of breaches and security issues will become impossible to handle with manpower alone.

-As Covid continues to bite, I would expect security to increase in its criticality to the enterprise once again.
+Moving forward, I would expect security to increase in its criticality to the enterprise.
 Rather than being an uncomfortable headache or something that slows down progress, I believe that it will become an increasingly powerful piece of the digital experience.
 Whether this results in more legislation in future, only time will tell but it’s clear that ‘100% secure’ is neither a possibility nor a likelihood.
 We should still expect breaches – but identifying and tackling them with speed and efficiency via automation will allow enterprises to operate and consumers to transact with more confidence in our increasingly digital world.

 For more information about how to go about architecting a zero-trust security framework, drop me an email at firstname.lastname@example.org.